mathias82/quarkus-multitenancy/README.md

 💡 Designed for REST microservices or backend modules it can run independently of HTTP, allowing tenant resolution in database, cache, or messaging layers.

+⭐ If you find this useful, please give it a star, it helps visibility.

 ## 📌 About This Project